globaldothealth/monkeypox/README.md

 The archives folder contains dated JSON and CSV files.
 They are currently uploaded manually; regularly and automatically updated data sets live in an (currently private) S3 bucket.

+There is also a daily briefing report generated from this data at https://www.monkeypox.global.health

 ## Getting the data

 **Line list (CSV)**: https://raw.githubusercontent.com/globaldothealth/monkeypox/main/latest.csv